 IT DAMN SURE IS.

 BUT, yes, like any other thing that is too good to be true, there’s always a BUT attached to it, you need to have a set of luck to get to see the amazing view of the famous pink lakes.
 First of all, you need a clear bright day, no cloud, no wind, and best if it hasn’t been raining the day before, second of all, you need to be there around the time of salt harvest when the water is low.
 Why?
 Because these lakes are actually man-made and belong to the local giant salt industry to gather the sea water during the high tides season.
 And it’s only after the water slowly evaporates by the sun then the salt deposits on the bottom of the ponds, exposing the red planktons and bacterias in the shallow water, and making it pink.
-Et voila, the famous pink lakes are in fact nothing but puddles of water filled with planktons and bacterias.
+Et voila, the famous pink lakes are in fact nothing but puddles of water filled with pink planktons and bacterias.
+Eeww.

 These lakes are actually the most important part of a big salt industry, and it’s not for public visits.
 SO walking into this area is trespassing in a way, i suppose?
 I’m guessing since these pink lakes attract so many people that the salt factory decided to let the workers manage it, and at the same time giving them an extra income source..

 The workers take turns to guard the place, making sure no idiots do harm to these lakes.
 You can’t even use a professional camera to take pictures in this area, only cellphones are allowed.
-We paid about 100 pesos as entrance fee and we got a guide (who was also the salt factory worker) to show us around and explain to us all about the salt mining process that’s going on.
+We paid about 100 pesos as entrance fee and we got a guide (who is also the salt factory worker) to show us around and explain to us all about the salt mining process that’s going on.
 He also made sure we stayed in the path and not using our DSLR.

 Third stop.
 Rio Lagartos Biosphere Reserve